-As an enrollment fee, students pay 50,000 yen per semester.
-If the credits obtained during the study abroad period are transferred and the period during which the student has studied abroad is counted towards the number of years of enrolment at Waseda University, a credit transfer fee that corresponds to the number of credits that are transferred is applied.
+As an enrollment fee, students pay 50,000 yen per semester to Waseda University.
+If the credits obtained during the study abroad period are transferred and the period during of study abroad is counted towards the number of years of enrolment at Waseda University, a credit transfer fee that corresponds to the number of credits transferred is applied.